salesforcecli/plugin-lightning-dev/messages/lightning.dev.site.md

 # flags.guest.summary

-Preview the site as a guest user (rather than an authenticated user),
+Preview the site as a guest user (rather than an authenticated user).

 # examples